 If your difficulty with time management is significantly interfering with your academic, emotional, or social functioning, it may be necessary to seek additional help:

 - The Counseling Center offers brief individual counseling to help students cope with many demands and learn time management skills.
-You can get started with this process by scheduling an intake appointment at the Counseling Center.
+You can get started with this process by scheduling a brief assessment at the Counseling Center.

 - If your difficulties managing your time or with procrastination are stemming from a larger mental health concern, the Counseling Center can help determine what next steps may be appropriate, including: